 |Revenue||Cart Completes, Abandonment Rate, Order Size||Multivariate Testing|

-Optimization plans should be cross-discipline and include all of the parties involved in the original planning, creation, and deployment of content.
+Optimization plans should be cross-disciplined and include all of the parties involved in the original planning, creation, and deployment of content.
 Optimization can include SEO, CRO, UX/UI, and Analytics.
 Content managers should have dashboards to monitor content performance and regularly deploy updates to drive performance.
 By looking at a piece of content through the lens of its initial purpose, brands can strategically determine its usefulness.

-If a piece of content is not performing to its purpose, the intention may need to be changed or it may need to be noted that it does not work for that type of audience.
+If a piece of content is not performing its purpose, the intention may need to be changed or it may need to be noted that it does not work for that type of audience.

 Useful content is a nebulous buzz phrase but it has real marketing implications.
 Instead of racking our minds and throwing content at the wall, brands can define useful content for themselves.

-By determining a piece of content’s purpose, examining its performance and aligning metrics based on its intended purpose and then optimizing to incremental performance based on the goal or goals, marketers and brands can come to a more tangible understanding of whether a piece of content is useful or not.
+By determining a piece of content’s purpose, examining its performance and aligning metrics based on its intended purpose, and then optimizing to incremental performance based on the goal or goals, marketers and brands can come to a more tangible understanding of whether a piece of content is useful or not.
 If the piece contributes to your goals, whatever the initial defined goal was, then that piece can and may be deemed useful.
 Since no company has a single goal and there are many buyer touchpoints along the customer journey, there needs to be as much useful content as possible to accomplish every goal.

 How do you define useful content in your business or organization?